Renata Kokanović's research focuses on the intersection of health, society and medicine.

-Renata leads the Health, Society and Medicine Research Lab which generates critical sociological understandings of lived experience of health and illness in social context.
-She combines empirical research with interdisciplinary theoretical scholarship that has real-world relevance.
-Renata collaborates with a broad range of industry partners and contributes research on health service users’ experiences in the co-design of healthcare and policy improvements.
-Her most recent work has involved industry collaborations with Healthdirect Australia, Victorian Department of Health and Human Services, Monash Health, Mind Australia Limited, Wellways, National Breast Cancer Foundation, Women’s Health Victoria, Victorian Mental Illness Awareness Council (VMIAC) and Tandem Carers.
+Based in the Social and Global Studies Centre, Renata leads the Health, Society and Medicine Research Program which generates critical understandings of lived experience of health and illness in diverse social contexts.
+Combining empirical research with interdisciplinary theoretical scholarship that has real world relevance, Renata collaborates with a broad range of industry partners and contributes research on health service users’ experiences in the co-design of healthcare and policy improvements.
+Her most recent work has involved industry collaborations with Healthdirect Australia, the Victorian Department of Health and Human Services, Mind Australia Limited, Wellways, Victorian Mental Illness Awareness Council, Tandem Carers, National Breast Cancer Foundation, Women’s Health Victoria, and Breast Cancer Network Australia.

-Renata is Director of Healthtalk Australia, a research consortium which conducts narrative health research on lived experiences of health and illness and uses these to produce publicly available online resources.
-These resources are tailored to support people experiencing a variety of health conditions as well as their families and friends.
-They can also be used as educational tools for health professionals and to inform policy development.
+Renata is Foundation Director of Healthtalk Australia, a research consortium which conducts narrative narrative research in health and illness experiences and uses the findings to produce publicly available digital resources.
+These resources are tailored to support people experiencing a variety of health conditions and their families and friends, and can also be used as educational tools for health practitioners and to inform policy development.

 - Mental Health and Supported Decision Making

 - Emotional Experiences of Early Parenthood